 The series is frequently compared to Dan Brown (ostensibly as praise), but that does Christopher Farnsworth a disservice.
 Mr. Brown also has a fast-moving plots and excellent pace, but Mr. Farnsworth is the vastly superior writer - smarter and funnier.
 Whereas a Dan Brown thriller is written as the lowest common denominator of entertainment, Mr. Farnsworth vampiric pulp isn't afraid to challenge the reader at times.

 Smart, fun and wonderfully goofy, Mr. Farnsworth's series keeping bounding from strength to strength.
-He combines outlandish plots with captivating storytelling and the result is joyously and atmosphere contemporary pulp.
+He combines outlandish plots with captivating storytelling and the result is joyous contemporary pulp.

 *Lavie Tidhar asked (and answered) this question already in his spectacular review, "Al-Qaeda Zombies and American Vampires".